Ian Stewart, Baron Stewartby

 Bernard Harold Ian Halley Stewart, Baron Stewartby, PC, Kt, RD, FSA, FRSE, FBA (10 August 1935 – 3 March 2018) was a British Conservative Party politician and numismatist.
 He was the Member of Parliament for Hitchin from February 1974 to 1983, and for North Hertfordshire from 1983 to 1992.
 He sat in the House of Lords from 1992 to 2015.

 Early life

 Stewart was the son of Harold Charles Stewart FRSE and Dorothy Irene Lowen, and was named after his grandfather, Bernard Halley Stewart.
 He was educated at Haileybury College and Jesus College, Cambridge, where he gained a first-class degree in the Classical Tripos; he was made an honorary fellow of the college in 1994.

-Parliamentary career
+Political career

-Stewart contested Hammersmith North at the 1970 general election, being beaten by Labour's Frank Tomney.
+Stewart contested Hammersmith North at the 1970 general election, being beaten by Frank Tomney of the Labour Party.
 He was Member of Parliament for Hitchin from February 1974 to 1983, and for North Hertfordshire from 1983 until he stood down in 1992.
 He served as junior minister for Defence Procurement, Economic Secretary to the Treasury, and Minister for the Armed Forces.